Islanded in a Stream of Stars: Plot

 Gaius Baltar meets Kara Thrace in one of the ship's heads, where Kara tells him that she discovered her own body on Earth and asks him to analyze her dog tags.
 Baltar finds that blood on the tag matches Starbuck's DNA.
 At the burial of those lost in the hull breach, Baltar reveals what he has discovered and designates Starbuck an angel.
-Admiral Adama yells at him to be quiet, and Starbuck slaps him across the face.
 Later, Apollo meets with Starbuck and offers her his unconditional love and support.
 Starbuck puts a photo of herself on the memorial wall of the dead.

 Samuel Anders has been transferred to a hybrid tank in the hopes it would help him recover, but he remains comatose.
 Kara visits him and decides to shoot him as an act of mercy, but the still-comatose Sam grabs the gun and begins to speak like the hybrid.
 Arriving in Anders' room, Tigh is informed that Anders has gotten into the ship's programming.
 The Cylon biopolymer fluid which repair crews have painted upon Galactica's hull has made possible a connection between Anders' hybrid tank and Galactica's electrical systems.
 When the Eight states that it is theoretically possible for Anders to gain control of Galactica's FTL drive and jump away, Tigh orders that he be taken offline.
-Kara visits Sam and says they will work out the meaning of the song (revealed to be a rearrangement of "All Along the Watchtower" a real song from 1967) together.
+Kara visits Sam and says they will work out the meaning of the song.
 She plugs Sam back in and he says, "new command".

 Adama informs Tigh that he has made a decision: he plans to abandon the ship.
-Adama orders a stop to the repairs on the ship, and he instructs the crew to begin stripping down Galactica, start offloading civilians, and transfer the crew and weapons to the basestar.
+Adama orders a stop to the repairs on the ship, and instructs the crew to begin stripping down Galactica, start offloading civilians, and transfer the crew and weapons to the basestar.
 When Tigh objects, Adama states that he can't blame Tigh for being what he is, especially when that includes being the best friend and XO he's ever had.
 But, that the ship is dying and he wants to send her off "in style".
 Adama and Tigh both salute the damaged Galactica with a drink as the episode ends.